Maine Municipal Construction Grant Program and

 Congress and EPA encourage States to target this subsidy for public health and water quality protection projects to communities that could otherwise not afford an SRF loan.
 In addition, green infrastructure, water or energy efficiency improvements and sustainable infrastructure through implementation of fiscal sustainability plans are also a priority to EPA.
 This necessitates the ranking of the projects to determine which projects will receive a portion of the limited principal forgiveness.
 An explanation of how principal forgiveness will be allocated in 2019 is included in the priority system section of the Final Intended Use Plan (IUP) for FFY 2019 below.

 Using the FFY 2019 ranking criteria, the Department reviewed information submitted by applicants for their proposed projects and developed a list of projects for funding through the CWSRF.
 Offers consisting of low interest loans and/or principal forgiveness were made to fund proposed projects on the Draft 2019 CWSRF Proposed Project List contained in the Draft IUP.
+Not all loan offers were accepted.
+The Final Intended Use Plan (IUP) for FFY 2019 contains a listing of the projects that the Department anticipates funding in partnership with the Maine Municipal Bond Bank.

 Water Resources Reform and Development Act of 2014 (WRRDA)